regcs/AliceLG/README.md

 ## Installation

+1. Download the [zip file](LINK MISSING) of this addon

-1. Install the Holoplay Service App on your PC or Mac.
+2. Install the Holoplay Service App on your PC or Mac.

-2. Install the Alice/LG add-on:
+3. Install the Alice/LG add-on:
    - Open Blender
    - In the main menu, navigate to _Edit → Preferences → Add-ons → Install → Install Add-on_
    - Select the zip file and click "Install"